rshom/deepi-os/doc/manual-setup.md

 7. Reboot either through the config menu or with `sudo reboot now`.

-8. SSH into the RPiZ using username `pi` and password `raspberry` for the hostname `deepi.local`, or whatever hostname you chose.
+8. SSH into the RPi using username `pi` and password `raspberry` for the hostname `deepi.local`, or whatever hostname you chose.

 ## Setup supporting software ##